nokia/RED/docs/help/user_guide/tools_integration/rflint.md

 In order to remove problems simply choose **Robot Framework -> Clean RfLint problems** from context menu of selected resource.

+Note

+    Robot Framework Lint analysis is not run on excluded project parts (see more under topic [Limiting validation scope](../validation/scope.md).

 ### Configuration

 It is possible to configure RfLint behavior in Preferences (